JBowns/toothless/README.md

 ### toothless version

-This command carries out the appropriate validation, blocks the repository and then calls `lerna version --yes --no-commit-hooks --no-push` this results in a publish commit and tag being generated.
+This command first verifies the repository state, blocks and then calls `lerna version --yes --no-commit-hooks --no-push` this results in a publish commit and tag being generated.

 ### toothless push